 Last week I returned from Thailand, where I was traveling with Dan and Nicole of Upton’s Naturals for photography work surrounding their new jackfruit products.
-We visited a jackfruit farm and the factory where the jackfruit is cooked and packaged, then had a few days in the city of Bangkok for eating, shopping, and adventuring.
+We visited a jackfruit farm and the Upton’s jackfruit factory.
+Then, had a few days in the city of Bangkok for eating, shopping, and adventuring.
 There were a few completely vegan restaurants in Bangkok, and I believe we visited all of them.
 We’re still sorting through all of the photos, but I worked on a selection of food photos for this post.
-Here are a few of the restaurants we visited in Bangkok…
+Here are a few of the Bangkok vegan restaurants…

-The aesthetic was super modern and Americanized: concrete, white subway tile, reclaimed wood, Edison bulbs, and dozens of gorgeous plants hanging from the tall ceilings!
+The aesthetic was super modern: concrete, white subway tile, reclaimed wood, Edison bulbs, and dozens of gorgeous plants hanging from the tall ceilings!
 We learned that the owner grew up in New York City, then moved to Thailand and opened Broccoli Revolution.

 We made two trips to Broccoli Revolution during the trip, and tried dozens of small plates.
 The menu was several pages long, filled with dishes perfect for sharing.